diku-dk/futhark/docs/man/futhark-test.rst

   Only interpret - do not run any code generators.

 -t
-  Only type-check - do not run programs at all.
+  Compile, but do not run.

 --compiler=program
   The program used to compile Futhark programs.
 This option can be passed multiple times, resulting in multiple compilers being used for each test case.
 The specified program must support the same